 Note: At Arthur’s date of admission No. 3 Casualty Clearing station was based at Grevillers, Pas-de-Calais, France.
 His military unit was 56th Siege battery, RGA.

 Medals Awarded: British War and Victory

-Military Personnel Address on 1918 Electoral Roll and Absent Voters List 1918
+Military Personnel Address on 1918 Electoral Register and Absent Voters List 1918

 Main Road, Radcliffe on Trent

 An Arthur Wright was living at Chapel House, Main Road with wife Jane.

 Address: 185 Norton Street, Nottingham.
 Date of birth 7 June 1886.

 Occupation: Head porter at General Hospital, Nottingham and member of Auxiliary Fire Service.